Local pub achieves high rating after recent inspection

-A LOCAL pub in Gwent has recently been awarded a good food hygiene rating following a recent inspection.
+A LOCAL pub in Gwent has recently been awarded the highest possible food hygiene rating following a recent inspection.

-The Olympia, a branch of JD Wetherspoons, in Tredegar, Blaenau Gwent, had a food hygiene inspection on Wednesday, March 13.
+The Sirhowy, a branch of JD Wetherspoons, in Blackwood, Caerphilly county, had a food hygiene inspection on Monday, July 29.

 The Food Hygiene Rating Act 2013 became law in Wales on March 4, 2013, requiring all businesses selling food in Wales - including pubs, cafes, restaurants, hotels, takeaways, schools, hospitals, canteens, care homes and corner shops – to display hygiene ratings in a prominent place, and to provide the information verbally if requested over the phone.